fsharp/fsharp.org/guides/mac-linux-cross-platform/index.md

 To help isolate the problem, try the following:

 *	Start with a simple file that uses the type provider and compile it using `fsc.exe` on Windows.
 This should succeed.
-*	Now compile the file on windows using the open source `fsc.exe` (this will run using .NET).
-This should succeed (if not, there is a bug in the open source compiler)
+*	Now compile the file on Windows using the open source `fsc.exe` (this will run using .NET).
+This should succeed (if not, there is a bug in the open source compiler).
-*	Now compile the file on windows using the open source `mono fsc.exe` (this will run using Mono).
+*	Now compile the file on Windows using the open source `mono fsc.exe` (this will run using Mono).
 If this fails, then there are differences in Mono vs .NET exposed by the type provider.
 The type provider can probably be adjusted.
 *	If that succeeded, then try the same command-line compilation on, say, OSX.
 If this fails then the type provider may not be cross-platform, e.g. may rely on Windows-only functionality.
 Diagnostics from the type provider may need improving.
 *	If that succeeded, then check if the type provider works from MonoDevelop.
-If not then the problem is with the MonoDevelop binding (but that is very unlikely because it doesn't know anything specific about type providers)
+If not then the problem is with the MonoDevelop binding (but that is very unlikely because it doesn't know anything specific about type providers).

 Switching to command-line compilations will help localize the problem.